Economics Index and Qualifications

 Definition of Developed

 Before proceeding I should clarify and define.
 The World Bank considers countries with a Gross National Income, GNI, of 12,375 dollars or more in 2018 as high income or developed.
 It is likely that this is twice as much as the per person economic output of Germany when Hitler took over in 1933 or the German GNI any time before that.
 So while Germany was certainly an advanced, developed nation by the standards of 1933, Germany would only be considered upper middle income by the World Bank's recent standards.
 I am also excluding from the developed category oil rich nations like Saudi Arabia, Kuwait, and Libya.
 The three rules mentioned above apply to non-oil rich democracies that are considered developed by the World Bank.

 A Margin of Safety

 Actually, the three characteristics also apply to upper middle income countries that are close to the threshold of high income or developed status.
 One could say that by the time a country is classified as high income there is a nice margin of safety.
 This is important because there is no magic number beyond which democracy is perfectly safe.
 It is simply that as income rises democracies become more stable, and by the time they are classified as developed the probability of a dictator taking over is so small it has never happened.

 A Millennium of Success?

 The political stability of developed democracies stands in contrast to the relative instability of dictatorships.
-If we add the years that the various developed democracies have held that status, about seventy years for the United States and less for almost 40 other developed democracies with populations over a million, they probably have at least half a millennium of experience between them.
-From the crude research I have done, the number maybe closer to a millennium, a thousand years between all the developed democracies.
+If we add the years that the various developed democracies have held that status, about seventy years for the United States and less for almost 40 other developed democracies with populations over a million, they probably have close to a millennium and a half of experience between them.
 Dictatorships can not guarantee the world that kind of stability.